puzzlelang/puzzlelang.github.io/README.md

 # Custom syntax

-> Puzzle is a language that can dynamically be extended with custom syntax!

-Besides being a simple language, puzzle is also a platform for custom syntax.
+Besides being a simple language, PUZZLE is also a platform for custom syntax.
-Each syntax is delivered as a module, that can be used in any puzzle script with `use my_module.js`.
+Each syntax is delivered as a module, that can be used in any script with `use my_module.js`.

 ## Create a syntax

-Building your own custom syntax is fairly simple.
+Building your own custom syntax is simple.
 It's defined with a JavaScript object that follows a given structure.

 ```javascript
 var syntax = { // syntax variable